top of page

 · Take a gratitude walk

 As I close this post, I would like to say “thank you” to you.
 Whether you are a coaching client, an attendee of one of my presentations, a colleague, a former co-worker, or someone I met through networking, I truly appreciate you.
-I know there are millions of places you can invest your energy and attention, and I’m glad you chose to invest it with Choice.
+I know there are millions of places you can invest your energy and attention, and I’m glad you chose to invest it with me.

 Wishing you and your families (relatives and work) a very Happy Thanksgiving and lots to be grateful for!!